Nikhil-B-Madhu/Nikhil-B-Madhu/README.md

 <ol>- Spearheaded a team of 4 to fabricate a probabilistic model for the Song data obtained from Spotify API.
 Developed data preprocessing pipeline for performing essential Exploratory Data Analysis (EDA).
 Performed Feature extraction to enchance features and to develop a song recommendation engine using K-Mean clustering in R. The model performed with an accuracy of 75%.
 Performed regression analysis to predict the popularity of the song by using multiple song features.
 Created a dashboard using PowerBI to further enchance the useability of the project.</ol>

 - ### 📈 [StockBuff – Stacked Temporal and Sentiment Analysis](https://github.com/Oakseeker/StockBuff-Stacked-temporal-and-sentiment-analysis-of-Stock-Market-Data), University of Colorado Boulder
-<ol>- Implemented Data Mining and market correlations to proactively predict stock market fluctuations using LSTM, mixed feature classifications and sentiment analysis.</ol>
-<ol>- Gathered twitter data using Twitter API and financial data using Yahoo Finance API.</ol>
-<ol>- Performed sentiment analysis on the twitter data using FinBERT model.</ol>
-<ol>- Deployed LSTM for time series analysis, NLP features for Sentiment Analysis and used ensemble model to boost the model’s prediction performance in predicting a stock price of a company.</ol>
+<ol>- Implemented Data Mining and market correlations to proactively predict stock market fluctuations using LSTM, mixed feature classifications and sentiment analysis.
+Gathered twitter data using Twitter API and financial data using Yahoo Finance API.
+Performed sentiment analysis on the twitter data using FinBERT model.
+Deployed LSTM for time series analysis, NLP features for Sentiment Analysis and used ensemble model to boost the model’s prediction performance in predicting a stock price of a company.</ol>

 - ### 💲 [Mutual Identity Authentication for Blockchain](https://github.com/Oakseeker/Blockchain-auth), Manipal Institute of Technology, India
-<ol>- Developed an authentication protocol for mutually authenticating between three parties in a public blockchain system at any given time; reducing by 75% of authentication time compared to existing systems.</ol>
-<ol>- Led the implementation of a five-node public blockchain network using Hyperledger Fabric and Golang; applied Elliptic Curve Cryptography for developing an authentication protocol.</ol>
+<ol>- Developed an authentication protocol for mutually authenticating between three parties in a public blockchain system at any given time; reducing by 75% of authentication time compared to existing systems.
+Led the implementation of a five-node public blockchain network using Hyperledger Fabric and Golang; applied Elliptic Curve Cryptography for developing an authentication protocol.</ol>

 ## 📣 Extracurriculars & Awards
 - Received Spot award from Deloitte for leading a project, troubleshooting major issues and minimizing expenses for clients.